-Overview of Foundation Year compulsory modules:
+Overview of Foundation Year compulsory modules: Academic English Language Skills 1 and 2*

 To provide a foundation of basic mathematics to support the engineering & science modules within the Foundation programme.
 This module will build your confidence and competence in fundamental mathematics.
 You will study such topics as numbers, algebra, equations, geometry, trigonometry and graphs.
+Mathematics 2

 To build upon the basic mathematics of Mathematics 1 to provide a level of mathematics required for progression to the first year of engineering & science degree programmes.
 In this module you will study: differential calculus, integral calculus, vectors, and complex numbers.